A+ Scholarship Program

 - Coursework that is part of a higher level certificate or degree program taken after receipt of a certificate will be reimbursed if it is related to the original certificate.

-- The amount of reimbursement paid for coursework for which a standard grade was not assigned (dropped coursework), including coursework from which you officially or unofficially withdrew, will not be reimbursed if you complete 12 semester credit hours (6 in summer).
-Dropped coursework will be reimbursed if you complete fewer than 12 semester credit hours (6 in summer) because you will be ineligible for A+ until the dropped hours are completed.
-For example, if you enroll in 15 hours but only complete 12, A+ will not pay for the 3 hours that were dropped.
+- For example, if you enroll in 15 hours but only complete 12, A+ will not pay for the 3 hours that were dropped.
 If you enroll in 15 hours but only complete 9, A+ will pay for all 15 hours but you will be ineligible for A+ until you have completed at least 3 hours (9+3=12 hour completion requirement).

 - Repeat coursework, which includes courses for which you have already received a grade (including a failing grade), will not be reimbursed.

-How can I apply?
+- How can I apply?

 In addition, you must complete the FAFSA® each year.
-If you are attending a school that does not participate in Title IV programs you must complete the Federal Student Aid Estimator (previously FAFSA4caster), which is a tool for estimating your level of need for federal financial aid.
+If you are attending a school that does not participate in Title IV programs, you must complete the Federal Student Aid Estimator (previously FAFSA4caster), which is a tool for estimating your level of need for federal financial aid.
+MDHEWD receives electronic FAFSA® records for Missouri residents directly from the federal government.
+Late filing may jeopardize your payment as well as eligibility for other state aid programs.

 For the summer term, check with the school you are attending to see which academic year (July 1 to June 30) contains the summer term.
-For example, if the 2022 summer term is part of the upcoming academic year (called a “header”), you would need to file a 2022-23 FAFSA® in order to receive a summer award.
-If the 2022 summer term is part of the prior academic year (called a “trailer”), a 2021-22 FAFSA® is required.
+For example, if the 2023 summer term is part of the upcoming academic year (called a “header”), you would need to file a 2023-24 FAFSA® in order to receive a summer award.
+If the 2023 summer term is part of the prior academic year (called a “trailer”), a 2022-23 FAFSA® is required.

-Although you must file a FAFSA® for the correct academic year based on your school’s academic year, the MDHEWD will always provide funding for the summer term after July 1, even if your school considers summer to be a trailer to the previous academic year.
+Although you must file a FAFSA® for the correct academic year based on your school’s academic year, MDHEWD will always provide funding for the summer term after July 1, even if your school considers summer to be a trailer to the previous academic year.

-How will I know if I am eligible?
+- How will I know if I am eligible?

-The MDHEWD does not provide notice to students of eligibility.
+MDHEWD does not provide notice to students of eligibility.
 Contact your high school A+ Coordinator for your eligibility status based on the high school eligibility criteria.
 Contact the financial aid office at the school you attend for your postsecondary eligibility status.

-How will I receive my award?
+- How will I receive my award?

-Your community college or vocational/technical school will submit a reimbursement request to the MDHEWD by the deadlines established for each term (summer, fall and spring).
-The MDHEWD will then disburse the funds to the school and the school will apply the funds to your account.
+Your community college or vocational/technical school will submit a reimbursement request to MDHEWD by the deadlines established for each term (summer, fall and spring).
+MDHEWD will then disburse the funds to the school and the school will apply the funds to your account.

-How long can I receive an award?
+- How long can I receive an award?

 Your eligibility expires when the earliest of the following occurs: